HTTPArchive/almanac.httparchive.org/src/content/en/2020/third-parties.md

 ## Early-loaders

-Scripts that load late in the page will have an impact on total page load duration and page weight, but might have no impact on the user experience.
+Scripts that load late in the page will have an impact on total page load duration and page weight but might have no impact on the user experience.
 Scripts that load early in the page, however, will potentially cannibalize bandwidth for critical first-party resources and are more likely to interfere with the page load.
 This can have a detrimental impact on performance metrics and user experience.

 The chart below shows the percentage of requests that load early, by device type and third-party category.
 The three stand-out categories are CDN, Hosting and Tag Managers: all of which tend to deliver JavaScript that is requested in the head of a document.
 Advertising resources are least likely to load early in the page, this is due to advertisement network requests generally being asynchronous scripts run after page load.